invertedEcho/fun-shooter/README.md

 ## Setup

-1. If you're on linux, install `mold`, a linker, for faster iterative compiles
+1. If you're on linux, install `mold`, a linker, for faster iterative compile times
-  - Ubuntu: `sudo apt-get install mold clang`
+  - Ubuntu/Debian: `sudo apt-get install mold clang`
   - Fedora: `sudo dnf install mold clang`
   - Arch: `sudo pacman -S mold clang`
 2. Run the app
   - `cargo run`
 3. Please note that shipping the binary requires disabling dynamic linking.
-This can be achieved by removing the `dynamic_linking` feature from bevy in `Cargo.toml`
+This can be achieved by removing the `dynamic_linking` feature from the dependency `bevy` in `Cargo.toml`

 ## Features
 - [x] User interface